March 26, 2026 (3mo ago)

 Related: How to set up error tracking without Sentry

-Both Coolify and Temps are self-hosted deployment platforms, but they diverge on architecture and bundled tooling.
-Coolify uses a PHP/Laravel stack with Docker, while Temps ships as a single Rust binary with built-in observability.
+Both Coolify and Temps are self-hosted deployment platforms, but they diverge significantly on architecture and bundled tooling.
+Coolify uses a PHP/Laravel stack with Docker; Temps ships as a single Rust binary that bundles analytics, error tracking, session replay, and uptime monitoring alongside deployments.

 | Feature | Coolify v4 | Temps |